mjpernot/rmq-sysmon/README.md

 # Features:
- * Process Sysmon reports in RabbitMQ and write JSON reports to sysmon directory.
+ * Process monitoring reports in RabbitMQ and write the reports to a specified directory.
  * Run the monitor program as a service/daemon.
  * Setup the program up as a service.